 In Wales, where mountains rise to the mist

-And where sea meets shore with a gentle kiss,
+And where sea greets shore with a gentle kiss,

 From coal scarred valleys to bustling cities,